European Union submarine internet cables

-Submarine internet cables, also referred to as submarine communications cables or submarine fiber optic cables, connect different locations and data centres to reliably exchange digital information at a high speed.
+Submarine internet cables, also referred to as submarine communications cables or submarine fiber optic cables, are essential infrastructure that connect different locations and data centers to reliably exchange digital information at a high speeds.

-They are significant providers of internet connection globally: 99% of international communications go through submarine fibre optic cables, as well as US$10 trillion of financial transactions every day.
-The European Union (EU), in particular, has a strong need for connection, since 87% of EU citizens were internet users in 2021.
+They are significant providers of global internet connectivity: approximately 99% of international communications pass through submarine fiber optic cables, along with US$10 trillion in daily financial transactions.
+The European Union (EU), in particular, has a strong demand for connectivity, with 87% of EU citizens using the internet in 2021.

 Network description

 External network

-In May 2023, the EU has direct connections with:
+As of May 2023, the EU maintains direct connections via submarine cables to several regions: